all-out/guides/_guides/rent.md

 4. Double-click the ISK figure above and copy/paste it as the amount
 5. Give "XXMONTHXX" as the reason (Sponsors should also include the name of the sponsored member)

+Thank you to our pledgers for committing to bring everyone else's rent down XXAMOUNTXX:

 For more information, please read all-out.github.io/guides/rent

-Thank you to our pledgers for bringing everyone else's rent down XXAMOUNTXX:
 ~~~